 \[\boxed{\beta = \frac{1}{T}}\]Proof

 $$ \text{d}S = \beta \text{d}\langle E\rangle + \langle E\rangle\text{d}\beta + \frac{\partial \ln Z}{\partial \beta}d\beta $$ using the relation between $\langle E \rangle$ and the entropy aswell as the fact that $Z$ is a function of only one independant variable $\beta$ or $\langle E \rangle$ since both are not independant because of $\langle E \rangle$ can be expressed in terms of $Z$.
 Now using the expression of $\langle E \rangle$ in term of $Z$, we can see that the two last terms cancels out to give simply: $\text{d}S = \beta \text{d}\langle E\rangle$.
-With the definition of $T$: $$ T = \frac{\partial \langle E \rangle}{\partial S}_{n,V} $$ Whe have $\text{d}S = \frac{1}{T}\text{d}\langle E\rangle$, allowing us to conclude that: $$ \beta = \frac{1}{T} $$Similarly, we define the pressure to be
+With the definition of $T$: $$ T = \frac{\partial \langle E \rangle}{\partial S}\Bigg|_{n,V} $$ we have, at fixed volume and particle number and assuming that $T$ obeys the inverse derivative rule: $$\text{d}S =\frac{\partial S}{\partial \langle E \rangle}\Bigg|_{n,V} \text{d} \langle E \rangle = \frac{1}{T}\text{d}\langle E\rangle,$$ allowing us to conclude that: $$ \beta = \frac{1}{T} $$Similarly, we define the pressure to be

 \[\boxed{P := -\frac{\partial{\langle E \rangle}}{\partial{V}}\Bigg|_S}\]We will also justify such a definition in the next section.
 As such, knowing $Z$ allows us to express all our state variable and state functions and relate them to the microscopic behaviour of the system.
 Note that we operate here a change of point of view compared to classical thermodynamics, where quantities such as $P,T$ are not only considered only as state variables which can be measured and of which we try to keep track of the evolution.
-They are clearly considered as emerging from the underlying microscopic probability distribution of the constituents of the system.
+They are clearly considered as emerging from the underlying microscopic probability distribution of the constituents of the system and reflect the transformation of these probability distributions when some physical transformation is applied on the system (respectively a change of mean energy for the temperature and a change of volume for the pressure).

-We can see on the graph the probability of each microstates of the system – i.e. of each configuration of particles – associated to each energy $p_i$.
+We can see on the graph the probability of each microstates of the system – i.e. of each configuration of particles – associated to each energy $E_i$.
 Each curve on the figure is associated with a different average energy $\langle E \rangle$, imposed to the system by the heat bath with which it is at thermal equilibrium.
-Each curve is also associated to a value of the entropy $S$, which is maximum (and more exactly, each $p_i$ curve is constructed such that $S$ is maximum under the constraint that the average energy should be $\langle E\rangle$ as we did above).
+Each curve is also associated to a value of the entropy $S$, which is maximum (and more exactly, each $p_i$ curve is constructed such that $S$ is maximum under the constraint that the average energy should be $\langle E\rangle$).
 To each curve, one can associate a temperature $T$ by computing the derivative of $E$ with respect to $S$.
 We will explain this more in the next section.
 However, we see immediately that the macrostates with the biggest average energy (in red) are associated with the highest energy, as we would expected.
-They are also associated with the highest value for the entropy, which is something that we can understand as they becomre flatter and flatter as the entropy increased (i.e. less peaked on small values of $E_i$).
+They are also associated with the highest value for the entropy, which is something that we can understand as they become flatter and flatter as the entropy increased (i.e. less peaked on small values of $E_i$).
 States of high temperature are thus states which are more spread over the axis $E_i$, hence less known and more disordered, attributes which we understand as associated to larger values of $S$.

 Crossing the bridge with standard thermodynamics